VishalParwani76/24k-0625_Vishal_Kumar/README.md

 # Introduction
 + My name is Vishal Kumar.
-+ I am currently doing BSCS program in FAST NUCES.
++ My program is BSCS in FAST NUCES Karachi.
 + My Roll number is 24k-0625.
 + This is my PF Lab 2 Work.